tjr214/cool-deploy/README.md

 ## TODOs

 - [ ] Add support for OpenSaaS 2.0 Deployments
-- [ ] Add support for custom Client-side environment variables
+- [x] Add support for custom Client-side environment variables
 - [ ] Add support for custom Server-side environment variables
 - [ ] Setup and deploy a Plausible Analytics server on Coolify for OpenSaaS
+- [ ] Maybe some cool little ASCII Art?